EOxServer/eoxserver/documentation/users/coverages.rst

 The coverage type describes the internal structure of coverages of a specific type.
-The coverage type is comprised of a list of field types that define the structure and metadata of a specific field of Data
+The coverage type is comprised of a list of field types that define the structure and metadata of a specific field of Data, called the Field Type.

-TODO: ref SWE field

 The coverage type has a unique name to allow its identification.